William

 - Commercial

-uses such as shops, guest houses, farms have no 'PD' (permitted development) rights - i.e. any alterations require planning permission, including
+uses such as shops, guest houses, farms have no or limited (and sometimes unusual) 'PD' (permitted development) rights - i.e. any alterations require planning permission, including

 new rooflights.
 Note that Flats do not have any 'PD' rights either -